katjagrace/katjagrace.github.io/_posts/2022-01-16-covid-considerations.md

 <!--bwr I don't think you need to count the considerations-->

 I hear friends reasoning, “I’ll get covid eventually and long covid probably isn't that bad; therefore it’s not worth much to avoid it now”.
-Here are some things informing my sense that that’s an error:
+Here are some things informing my sense that that’s an error:<!--ex-->

 **A. Really bad anecdotes aren’t hard to find.**
 I [asked](https://twitter.com/KatjaGrace/status/1480780277156773889) for people’s long-covid experiences on Twitter and got more than a hundred comments mostly full of truly awful stories, almost entirely from people I don’t know at all, presumably somehow brought via the active Long Covid community.